Raspberry Pi VPN Access Point: Setup a Basic VPN Router

 Initialization Sequence Completed

-5. Now that we have test ran the OpenVPN client we can kill it and proceed onto setting it to launch at startup and changing up our firewall routing so that traffic is directed through the VPN tunnel.
+5. Now that we have test run the OpenVPN client we can kill it and proceed onto setting it to launch at startup and changing up our firewall routing so that traffic is directed through the VPN tunnel.

 To stop the currently running process press CTRL + C.